nubolab-ffwd/svelte-fluent/docs-site/src/routes/docs/version-2/+page.svelte.md

 **After (v2):**

-The `getFluentContext` function has been replaced by the `useLocalize` helper.
-Calling this function now gives you direct access to the reactive `localize` helper.
+The `getFluentContext` function has been replaced by the `useLocalize` utility.
+Using this utility now gives you direct access to the reactive `localize` function.

 ```svelte
 <script>